Tharani-Kasiselvam/Async_Promise_Task_B/README.md

 ***Design:***
 - Data fetched from API (https://datausa.io/api/data?drilldowns=Nation&measures=Population)
-- CSS styles are descigned with Class selector
+- CSS styles are designed with Class selector
 - Bootstrap Card to display the contents

 ***Accompolished with:***
-- Used **fetch() API** to get the data from AmiiboAPI
+- Used **fetch() API** to get the data from Data USA API
 - Used try/catch for error handling while fetching data from API
 - Used **async & await** to retreive the Promise Data
 - Used Bootstrap cards to display the necessary data on the screen